 Lottery: We believe Christians should not purchase lottery tickets.
 Buying lottery tickets is a form of gambling in which a person spends money based on an extremely remote chance that they will win--seeking to make a quick return on their money (Prov 28:22).
 Christians are commanded to glorify God in whatever they do and it is difficult to imagine how spending money on lottery tickets could be God-glorifying (1 Cor.
 6:12; 1 Cor 10:31).
 The Bible is very clear that Christians are to be wise in the way they manage their resources.
 Buying lottery tickets is a foolish expenditure of money (Prov 15:27; Eph 5:15).
 Moreover buying lottery tickets can become addictive, and we encourage Christians to trust in God instead of riches and the "god of materialism" (Prov 30:9, Matt.
 6:28-34; 1 Tim 6:6-10).
 An appreciation for man's God-ordained function called "work" (Gen 2:15; 2 Thes 3:7-13) and an attitude of contentment (Phil 4:11; 1 Tim 6:6) can do much to curb the believer's desire to get rich quickly through avenues like the lottery.
 Listen to More

-Mormons: We reject any suggestion that The Church of Latter-day Saints is the restored true church of Jesus Christ based on its heretical view of the Trinity, the person and work of Christ, the restored gospel, the Book of Mormon (and other scripture), eternal marriage, baptism for the dead, and salvation by faith and works.
-We believe LDS modern-day prophets are actually some of the false prophets predicted by Jesus Christ (Matt 7:15).
-Listen to More
+Mormonism (LDS): We reject any suggestion that The Church of Latter-day Saints is the restored true church of Jesus Christ based on its heretical view of the Trinity, the person and work of Christ, the restored gospel, the Book of Mormon (and other scripture), eternal marriage, baptism for the dead, and their salvation by faith and works.
+We believe LDS "prophets" (church leaders) are actually some of the false prophets predicted by Jesus Christ (Matt 7:15).
+Listen to more here.

 The Nation of Israel: We believe that God chose the nation of Israel, God’s elect, to be the carrier of His blessing to all mankind (Gen 12:2; Deut 7:6-7; Isa 45:4; Rom 9:1-5).
 According to Acts 13:46 and Acts 28:23-28, Israel’s rejection of the gospel resulted in an apostolic focus upon bringing the new covenant to all of mankind and a temporary blindness upon Israel (Romans 11:7-10).
 Humanly speaking, the blame for the death of Jesus the Messiah belongs to the nation of Israel (John 19:15; 1 Thes 2:14-15) by their own admission (Mat 27:25).
 However, this disobedience did not nullify the divine, unilateral, irrevocable covenants that God made with Israel.
 We reject the suggestion that God has transferred the promises He made to Abraham and David to the church of Jesus Christ (Gen 12:3; 2 Sam.
 7:16).
 According to Jeremiah 31:31, we believe God is still going to establish the new covenant with the ethnic descendents of Abraham, Isaac, and Jacob (Rom 11:26-27; Eph 2:11-19) and in that day all the people of the earth will be blessed through this covenant through Christ.
 We reject the doctrine that God has two “chosen peoples,” but rather we affirm that all who believe (Gal 3:7), Jew and Gentile (Gal 3:28), are a part of the one “covenant people” of God (Rom 2:28-29; Eph 2:11-3:5; Phil 3:3; Gal 6:16; Rev 3:9).
 We look forward to a literal 1000 year, distinctively Jewish kingdom on this earth (Rev 20:2-7) with Christ ruling in Jerusalem as promised in the Old Testament (Isa 65; Ezek 40-44; Zech 14:16-19).
 We reject any eschatological system, such as amillennialism or postmillennialism, which spiritualizes or interprets these divine promises with Israel in a strictly figurative sense.
 Moreover, we believe salvation is possible for any Jew [Israelite] who will repent and believe the Gospel of Jesus Christ (Mk 1:15; Acts 2:38; Rom 1:16).
 Listen to More